AkshayKulkarni03/imageEnhance/README.md

 ## Gray scale, skew detection and correction and Face Detection
 Perform the image enhancements with basic functions like
 ~~~
- Markup : - Gray scaling - default gray scaling filters from opencv
+  - Gray scaling - default gray scaling filters from opencv
   - Deskewing - detect skew angle and correct image alignment
   - Face Detection - If input flag is set then face detection and masking will be done
 ~~~

 ## Cli usage